 Katie, aged 39 from Lancashire, was told by her doctor in her teens that she had organic liver disease that wasn’t related to alcohol consumption.
 But she couldn’t stop drinking.
 She drank to cope with extreme social anxiety and depression.
 It became her medication, her answer to mental suffering.
 For Katie, addiction and mental health go hand in hand.
 When she ended up in rehab she wasn’t aware she was an alcoholic.
 Suicidal, agoraphobic and desperate, she was put on antidepressants, valium and sleeping pills.
 She had tried CBT but it hadn’t worked.
 At rehab she learnt a lot about addiction and ‘dual diagnosis’.
-She started attending recovery groups and built up a network of peer support, people who were going through the same thing.
+She started attending recovery groups and built up a network of peer support; people who were going through similar things.
 She achieved four years sober.
-Relapse is a part of addiction and Katie then relapsed after a mental health crisis precipitated by multiple bereavements.
+With relapse a common part of addiction, Katie finally relapsed after a mental health crisis precipitated by multiple bereavements.

 She now takes her recovery a day at a time, uses meditation and relies on her support groups and network to maintain her sobriety.

-Katie is a talented singer songwriter who has learned to perform without alcohol even though she suffers with anxiety.
+Katie is a talented singer songwriter who has learned to perform without alcohol despite suffering with anxiety.
 She has been singing professionally in function bands since the age of 19.
 She started writing her own songs as an outlet for her suffering, a practice that has proved cathartic.
 Her creativity continues to inspire and encourage her recovery journey: